-You need to become licensed in Nova Scotia before you can collect debts here, even if you’re already licensed in another province.
+You need to become licensed in Nova Scotia before you can collect debts in the province, even if you’re already licensed in another province.
 Collection agencies don’t need to have a place of business in Nova Scotia.
 Collection can take place from outside the province, but must take place from within Canada.

 How to apply

 - Check the application for details on all required supporting documents.